apache/incubator-hugegraph-doc/content/en/docs/contribution-guidelines/validate-release.md

 # After importing, you can see the following output, which means that 3 user public keys have been imported
 gpg: /home/ubuntu/.gnupg/trustdb.gpg: trustdb created
-gpg: key B78B058CC255F6DC: public key "Imba Jin (apache mail) <jin@apache.org>" imported
+gpg: key BA7E78F8A81A885E: public key "imbajin (apache mail) <jin@apache.org>" imported
 gpg: key 818108E7924549CC: public key "vaughn <vaughn@apache.org>" imported
 gpg: key 28DCAED849C4180E: public key "coderzc (CODE SIGNING KEY) <zhaocong@apache.org>" imported
 gpg: Total number processed: 3
 gpg:               imported: 3

-# 2. Trust release users (here you need to trust 3 users, perform the same operation for Imba Jin, vaughn, coderzc in turn)
+# 2. Trust release users (you need trust x username mentioned in voting mail, if more than 1 user, just repeat the steps in turn or use script)
-gpg --edit-key Imba Jin # Take the first one as an example, enter the interactive mode gpg> trust
+gpg --edit-key $USER # input the username, enter the interactive mode gpg> trust
 ...output options..
 Your decision?
 5 #select five
 Do you really want to set this key to ultimate trust? (y/N) y #slect y, then q quits trusting the next user

+You could also use the command to trust one user in non-interactive mode: echo -e "5\ny\n" | gpg --batch --command-fd 0 --edit-key $USER trust

+Or use the script to auto import all public keys (be carefully): for key in $(gpg --no-tty --list-keys --with-colons | awk -F: '/^pub/ {print $5}'); do echo -e "5\ny\n" | gpg --batch --command-fd 0 --edit-key "$key" trust done

 # 3. Check the signature (make sure there is no Warning output, every source/binary file prompts Good Signature)